 Boston University’s Noyce Scholarship Program in Science

-- Graduate Boston University Noyce science scholars must have an undergraduate or graduate degree in a science discipline or Engineering.
+- Graduate students accepted into Boston University Project PSUNS must have an undergraduate or graduate degree in a physical science discipline or engineering.

 - Noyce scholars must be United States citizens, nationals, or permanent resident aliens.

 - Noyce scholars must commit to teach for two years in a high-need district upon successful completion of the teacher certification program.

 - Graduate student Noyce scholars receive a full scholarship to Boston University’s Master of Arts in Teaching (MAT) degree program in science.
 Click here for more information on the MAT Degree Program.

 - Undergraduate science Noyce scholars receive a 1/3 scholarship for their senior year.

 - Career changers receive tuition support depending on the program that they choose.
 If they choose to go full-time in the MAT program, they receive full tuition.
 If they choose a part-time program that allows them to continue to work in their profession, then the extent of the Noyce tuition support varies from full to partial.